-Several types of cooking appliances are used in KZRV products; a drop-in stove with two or three burners, or a standard oven with three top burners.
+The Spree and Spree Connect use the standard oven with three top burners.
 These appliances operate with propane gas only, never natural gas or methane.

 DO NOT OPERATE THIS APPLIANCE UNLESS THE PRIVACY CURTAIN IS SECURED.
 FAILURE TO COMPLY COULD RESULT IN FIRE OR SERIOUS INJURY.